enkrasia/enkrasia.github.io/blog/_posts/2021-12-10-The-Slow-Switching-Argument.md

 (3) $\Diamond \exists x \exists p (G(x, p))$

-Four, if there were an instance of one's bearing Gettier-relation to some proposition, then any instance of one's bearing Gettier-relation to some proposition is an instance of one's having a JTB for this proposition without knowing it:
+Fourth, if there were an instance of one's bearing Gettier-relation to some proposition, then any instance of one's bearing Gettier-relation to some proposition is an instance of one's having a JTB for this proposition without knowing it:

 (4) $\exists x \exists p (G(x, p) \Box \rightarrow \forall x \forall p (G(x, p) \rightarrow (J( x, p) \land \neg K(x, p)))$

-Five, (3) and (4) logically entail that:
+Fifth, (3) and (4) logically entail that:

 (5) $\Diamond \exists x \exists p (J(x, p) \land \neg K(x, p))$